 How do dumbbell squats compare to barbell squats when it comes to building muscle?
 Not very well.

 Both the dumbbell and barbell squat work many of the same muscles, most notably the quadriceps and glutes.
-However, the barbell squat is by far the better option when it comes to stimulating growth in those muscles.
+However, the barbell back squat is by far the better option when it comes to stimulating growth in those muscles.

 That’s not to say dumbbell squats are a complete waste of time.
 They’re certainly better than nothing.